jamwaffles/jamwaffles.github.io/_drafts/huanyang-linuxcnc-2.7-speed-control.md

 - Start LinuxCNC
 - You should see the custom control panel on the right
 - Home all axes to allow manual control if required
 - Go to the MDI panel (<kbd>F5</kbd>) and type `M3 S5000` to start the spindle at 5k RPM.
-Run `M5` to stop **TODO: Does reverse (`M4`) work as well?
-Might need to change register settings**.
+Run `M5` to stop.
 The display on the VFD when set to show frequency should show a value close to 5000 RPM.
+You should also be able to use `M4` (reverse rotation), but you'll need to set `PD023` to `1` on the VFD to enable it (untested).
 - To see the spindle-at-speed indicator in action, enter `M3 240000` from stopped to see the `spindle-at-speed` LED stay red until 24k RPM is reached after a couple of seconds.
 It is important that this works otherwise LinuxCNC won't wait for the spindle to come up to speed before starting a cut.

 ## Final notes and gotchas

 - My spindle would go no lower than 3000 RPM.
 Change the [whichever the lowest freq register is] value to [new value].
 I can get as low as 600 RPM now, not bothered about going lower.
 TODO: Add this note to the register configs in the VFD config block
 - VFD must be on before you open LinuxCNC, otherwise HAL component will not start comms properly (component is loaded at startup and only attempts connection on load)
-- Had huge trouble getting VFD to communicate, make sure `spindle-vfd.enable` is set to `1`.
+- I had huge trouble getting the VFD to communicate.
+Simple solution: make sure `spindle-vfd.enable` is set to `1`.
 - `Modbus comms ok` LED in PyVCP goes red during run; possibly because bus is busy reporting values back or whatever.
 We don't really care, you just don't want it red when the spindle is stopped.